Azumi67/FRP-V2ray-Loadbalance/README.md

    - Enter your subdomain and your email [it's not in the picture above]
    - Enter your desired Dashboard username/password and port.[ i used azumi for username/password and 700 as port]
    - You can connect to your tunnel dashboard using https://sub-domain.com:700. << This is an example.
+   - Do the same thing in iran side as well. you can specify port range if you have a lot of ports. for example: kharej v2ray ports = 8080,8081,8082  | iran v2ray ports = 8080,8081,8082 < this is an example

 -----------------------------------------------------------------------------------
 **FRP Kharej - Simple V2ray Multiple ports**